-Assessment Criteria Maintain health, safety and welfare of horse, self and others.
-Demonstrate competence to coach with empathy, effect and understanding for the horse's capacity to learn and their wellbeing.
-Demonstrate competence to assess, evaluate and improve a competition horse and rider combination preparing to move on from 1.20m classes as appropriate.
+1 Maintain health, safety and welfare of horse, self and others.
+Assessment Criteria Demonstrate competence to coach with empathy, effect and understanding for the horse's capacity to learn and their wellbeing.
+Demonstrate competence to assess, evaluate and improve a horse and rider combination working on the flat, to include work towards lateral work and flying changes as appropriate.
 Be able to recognise, address and explain the effect of a rider's position and influence.
-Demonstrate understanding of strengths and limitations in show jumping horses and riders.
+Demonstrate understanding of strengths and limitations in horses in training situations with candidates and riders preparing for assessments.
 Demonstrate appropriate coaching styles and discuss a range of coaching styles.
 Demonstrate clear communication skills and develop rapport with the rider.
-Demonstrate understanding of requirements show jumping competitions up to 1.20m and progression beyond that level.
-Be able to use the Training Scale as objective measurement criteria.
-Show ability to influence development and future planning.
+Demonstrate understanding of requirements of all BHS assessments.
+Be able to use the Training Scale and the scale of marks as objective measurement criteria.
 Show ability to influence development and future planning.
 Show ability to use a positive self-reflection process.
 The range and scope of the section will include Candidate will work with a partnership capable of working up to the required level.
 Horse/pony/rider capable of various qualities of work from limited to very good.
 Sole or shared use of an enclosed arena.